-If you’re here, you probably know I was a quiet kid.
+If you’ve been around these parts for a while, you probably know I was a quiet kid.
 It wasn’t like I had stuff to say that I was keeping to myself–I was mostly just in a state of terror, and the terror kept my mind from thinking and listening, so when it was my turn to talk, I pretty much came up blank.

 I spiraled deep into the story of “I have nothing to say” and believed in my bones that that story was true.